clairedavid/ml_in_hep/_sources/week1/trailer_mldef.md

 This is somewhat redundant, as the definition uses the verb to 'learn' in it.
 What is learning?
 And how to quantify it?

 Let's see what Tom Mitchell has to say.
-He was an American computer scientist and defined machine learning in the following statement in 1998:
+He is an American computer scientist and defined machine learning in the following statement in 1998:

 ````{prf:definition}
 :label: mldef